csswizardry/csswizardry.github.com/about.md

 Nations</b>, <b>Google</b>, the <b>BBC</b>, <b>General Electric</b>, and [many
 more](/#section:clients).
-Through combinations of workshops, training, audits, development, and consultancy, I have helped my clients to build and scale resilient, performant front-ends for a variety of different applications.
+Through combinations of workshops, training, audits, development, and consultancy, I have helped my clients to build and scale resilient, performant front-ends for a variety of applications.

 <blockquote class="pull-quote  pull-quote--context-alt" id="quote:tim-kadlec">
   <p>There is a short list of people I whole-heartedly recommend for detailed